Blakfish

-Blakfish was a mathcore band, also described as 'death pop' by the NME, The band from Birmingham, England formed in the year 2000 after meeting and becoming friends at school, contrary to their frequent fabricated claims that they all met in juvenile prison.
+Blakfish was a mathcore band.
+The band from Birmingham, England formed in the year 2000 after meeting and becoming friends at school, contrary to their frequent fabricated claims that they all met in juvenile prison.

 The band was perhaps best known for its live shows and relentless touring schedule, which led to it being labeled by many as one of the hardest-working bands in the country.
 In 2007 Blakfish became the full-time job of the members, and in 2008 they went on to play over 200 shows in over 10 countries topping that in 2009 with another 200 shows in 16 countries.
 They played shows with, amongst others, Hell Is For Heroes (on their farewell tour) and Tubelord.
 In 2010 they achieved a support slot on the Biffy Clyro European tour, which ultimately led to the demise of the band, which they announced on their Myspace blog.
 The band split up mid-tour following the departure of guitarist and vocalist Sam Manville.
 They had been scheduled to play shows in Tokyo and Osaka later in the year with 65daysofstatic.
 Plans were also shelved to record their second album, again in Seattle with Chris Common.
 Seven instrumental demos were recorded in Lewes with producer Nick Kinnish, never to be released.

 History

-Formation (2000–2010)
+Early years, Dirty Import and myforteistimetravel (2000–2005)

+Blakfish formed when the members were 14 years old, originally playing nu metal, citing their inspirations as Green Day and Limp Bizkit.
+The founders met through their secondary school and recorded a series of demos, none of which were released.
+They cycled through a number of members before solidying as Sam Manville (guitar, vocals), Thomas Peckett (guitar, vocals), Richard Lee (bass) and Robert Wisely (drums).
+They performed frequently at 14+ nights held at Birmingham venue Eddies Rock Club and performing alongside ska punk bands such as Spunge and Farse.

+By the time the members were 16, they had begun to make music influenced by the Blood Brothers.
+Through attending North Warwickshire and South Leicestershire College, they gravitated towards bands with similar styles such as This Tragic Vision, who later became Mirror Mirror then Youths.
+Blakfish recorded their first EP, Dirty Import, in 2004, and followed this up a year later with the four-track myforteistimetravel.